OpenImaging/miqa/prod/README.md

 > 127.0.0.1 miqa.local

 4. You will need SSL certificates for your server.
-For a real production instance, these certificates should be signed by a third-parth certificate authority.
-If you have third-party certificates, skip to 5.
+For a real production instance, these certificates should be signed by a third-party certificate authority.
+If you have third-party certificates, place your certificate file and key file in the `prod` directory and skip to 5.
 For testing a production instance, it is sufficient to create self-signed certificates.

 > For a self-signed certificate, install [mkcert](https://github.com/FiloSottile/mkcert).
 It is recommended that you install the latest released binaries.
 Run `mkcert -install` to create a local certificate authority.
 Then, run `mkcert miqa.local` to generate some SSL certificates for your nginx instance.
 Replace `miqa.local` with the domain name of your MIQA instance.
 It should generate `miqa.local.pem` and `miqa.local-key.pem` inside the `prod` directory.